rg-engineering/ioBroker.pvoutputorg/README.md

 If you support pvoutput.org with a donation, additional features will be made available to you.
 At the moment these are not supported here in the adapter yet.

+##System Data

+##Status Data

+##Statistic Data

+##Upload Live Data

+###Power and Energy Calculation
+Power and energy values can be derived from one another.
+When a system sends only power values the corresponding energy values are automatically calculated.
+Similarly when only energy values are sent, PVOutput will calculate the average power.

+###Cumulative Energy
+The following values are valid for the Cumulative Flag.
+1 = Energy Generation and Energy Consumption values are lifetime energy values.
+Consumption and generation energy is reset to 0 at the start of the day.
+2 - Only Energy Generation generation is a lifetime energy value.
+3 - Only Energy Consumption consumption is a lifetime energy value.

+##Upload End Of Day Data

 ## known issues
 * please create issues at [github](https://github.com/rg-engineering/ioBroker.pvoutputorg/issues) if you find bugs or whish new features